 The underwriter will make sure the property and you, the borrower, meet all eligibility requirements for a specific loan.
 This is when a loan is either marked “clear to close” or rejected because of a serious issue.
 If you get the green light, you should receive a Closing Disclosure that includes all the finalized details of the loan along with all the documents you’ll need to sign on your closing day.

 Your lender will likely require you to buy title insurance for several reasons.
 One is to ensure there are no claims made to the ownership of your home.
 If the homeowner – or previous homeowners – did not have clear ownership of the home, then your ownership may be at risk.
 Another reason is that previous owners may have had any tax liens against them, which means you could be on the hook to pay them.

-Another lender requirement is getting homeowner’s insurance that protects both your interests and the lender’s.
+Getting homeowner’s insurance is a lender requirement that protects both your interests and the lender’s.
 At a minimum, most lenders require a policy to cover the cost of rebuilding the home and replacing its main components.
 You can add coverage for other potential hazards like flooding if needed.

 6. Prepare Your Paperwork

 The documents you need to have on your closing day will depend on several factors.
 These include the type of property you’re buying, the terms of your purchase agreement, the type of home loan you’re receiving, and other requirements specific to your area.
 In most situations, your real estate agent, escrow company or attorney will supply much of the necessary paperwork.

 Assuming you have a mortgage lender, below are some of the most common items you should bring to your closing.

 • A Photo ID.
 In order for your signature to be notarized on several loan and title documents, you’ll need to have state-issued identification like your driver’s license.